ElementsProject/elementsproject.github.io/how-it-works/index.md

 In order for a sidechain to operate in a trustworthy manner it must allow participants to verify that the supply of assets is controlled and verifiable.
 An Elements sidechain uses a **Federated Peg** to enable the two way transfer of assets in and out of an Elements blockchain.
 This satisfies the requirements of provable issuance and inter-chain transfers.

-At a high level, these transfers work by freezing assets on the main chain and then creating a transaction on the sidechain that releases the same amount of a new asset.
+At a high level, transfers into the sidechain occur when someone sends main chain assets to an address controlled by a multi-signature Watchmen wallet.
+This effectively freezes the assets on the main chain.
+Watchmen then validate the transaction and releases the same amount of the associated asset within the sidechain.
+The released assets are sent to a sidechain wallet that can cryptographically prove ownership of original main chain assets.
 This process effectively moves assets from the parent chain to the sidechain.

 **Diagram showing how Watchmen enable the transfer of assets into an Elements sidechain:**